Where to Stay in Ljubljana 2023 – 6 Best Areas

 For art lovers, you must visit the National Gallery and the Jakopič Gallery where you can find the country’s largest collection of fine art from the High Middle Ages.

 To try some of the best local dishes, head to Central Market.
-Located close to the south end of Dragon Bridge, the market is a combination of pitched stalls and formal stores.
 Part farmers’ market, part street-food bonanza, Central market is perfect to sample both local produce and traditional delicacies.

 If you want a break in the fresh air, head to Tivoli Park.
-The huge park contains manicured lawns and lush forests.
-There are statues and fountains to be appreciated in the gardens of Tivoli castle, whilst various little churches are nestled amongst the trees.
+The huge park contains several museums and galleries.
+Nearby is the family-friendly Ljubljana Zoo.

 Best places to stay in Ljubljana City Center: